MusicDin/kubitect/docs/load-balancer.md

 # Load balancing

-HAProxy load balancer in this configuration is used to load balance traffic between masters.
+HAProxy load balancer in this configuration is used to load balance traffic between master nodes.

 If you would like to expose services of type `LoadBalancer` than check [MetalLB](https://metallb.universe.tf/) project.